2022 Senior Open Championship

-The 2022 Senior Open Championship, for sponsorship reasons known as The Senior Open Championship presented by Rolex was a senior major golf championship and the 35th Senior Open Championship, held on 21–24 July at Gleneagles – Kings Course in Auchterarder, Perthshire, Scotland.
+The 2022 Senior Open Championship, for sponsorship reasons known as The Senior Open Championship presented by Rolex, was a senior major golf championship and the 35th Senior Open Championship, held on 21–24 July at Gleneagles – Kings Course in Auchterarder, Perthshire, Scotland.
 It was the first Senior Open Championship played at the course and the 19th Senior Open Championship played as a senior major championship.

 Venue

 The Gleneagles Hotel opened in 1924 and is located one hour outside of Edinburgh and set in grounds of 850 acres (340 ha; 1.33 sq mi).
 Gleneagles has three golf courses: the King's Course, Queen's Course and PGA Centenary Course, previously known as the Monarch's Course.
 There is also a nine-hole course called the PGA National Academy Course.
 The championship course, the Kings Course, was originally designed by James Braid and opened in 1919.

 Course layout

 Field

-The field consisted of 144 competitors, 135 professionals and nine amateurs.
+The field of 144 competitors included 135 professionals and nine amateurs.

 Four qualifying events took place on Monday July 18, for players who were not already exempt, at three venues in Scotland; Ladybank Golf Club, Fife, and Glenbervie Golf Club, Falkirk, each hosting a qualifying event while Blairgowrie Golf Club in Perth hosted an event on each of its two courses; the Rosemount and the Lansdowne.

 51 players, including former PGA Tour winners Carlos Franco, David Frost and Len Mattiace, advanced from the qualifying competitions and joined the 93 exempt players for the championship.

-71 players, 69 professionals and two amateurs, made the 36 hole cut.
+71 players, including 69 professionals and two amateurs, made the 36-hole cut.